In this lesson we’re going to cover:

 - Setting permissions on tasks for members, groups, roles and guests: Task permissions

-Note: Task Permissions and Role Assignments are features on our Professional plan.
+Note: Task Permissions and Role Assignments are features on our Standard Plan.

 Now that you have collaborators with permissions set in your organization, you can start sharing your templates and checklists.